-The site forms part of a strategic allocation for the North West Knutsford.
-Whilst the proposal does see an increase in numbers it is considered that the site can accommodate this and mitigation ensures that the town can accommodate the additional 85 units.
+The site forms part of a strategic allocation for the North West Knutsford LPS 36(A).
+Whilst the proposal does see an increase in numbers it is considered that the site can accommodate this and mitigation ensures that the town can accommodate the additional 15 units.
 It is considered that the proposed development accords with the Local Plan policy relating to its allocation by providing housing.
-The applicant is providing contributions required in order to make the development acceptable and is providing the full amount of affordable housing on site which is essential in order to make developments sustainable in the future.
+The policy sets out an allocation of 175 dwellings as part of a wider allocation of around 500 dwellings.
+This planning application submission demonstrates that the site can accommodate 190 dwellings and mitigation ensures that the town can accommodate the additional 15 units.
+It is considered that the proposed development accords with the Local Plan policy relating to its allocation.